 7. Watch Your Belongings You Care About

-As someone that travels with lots of tech items this is something I am most worried about when travelling.
-First have good travel insurance to cover high valued items so if anything does happen you aren’t out of pocket.
+As someone that travels with lots of tech items, this is something I am most worried about when travelling.
+First, have good travel insurance to cover high-value items so if anything does happen you aren’t out of pocket.

 8. Copy Your Passport and e-mail it to Yourself